megvii-research/FQ-ViT/README.md

 ```

 ## Join Us
-Welcome to be a member(or an intern) of Our reseacher team if your interest on Quantization, Pruning, Distillation, Self Supervised Learning and Deployment.
+Welcome to be a member(or an intern) of our team if your interest on Quantization, Pruning, Distillation, Self Supervised Learning and Deployment.
 Please send your resume to sunpeiqin@megvii.com.